National Database and Registration Authority: Family Tree and Gender Identification

+By integrating these components, NADRA’s automated system meticulously generates a unique CNIC number for every Pakistani citizen, ensuring precision and security in citizen identification.

 Smart Card

 NADRA introduced the Smart National Identity Card (SNIC), Pakistan's first national electronic identity card, in October 2012.
 Pakistan's SNIC contains a data chip and 36 security features.
 The SNIC complies with ICAO standard 9303 and ISO standard 7816-4.
 The SNIC can be used for both offline and online identification, voting, pension disbursement, social and financial inclusion programmes and other services.
 NADRA aims to replace all 89.5 million CNICs with SNICs by 2020.

 Tracking Smart National Identity Card

 In order to track a NADRA Smart Card, the tracking ID consisting of 12 digits is sent to 8400.
 For example, the tracking ID is 108231064935, and the message is sent to 8400, you will get the message "Your request against tracking id 108231064935 is with printing facility and expected delivery 2 working days".